cianmawhinney/homelab/README.md

-# Ansible homelab configuration
+# IaC Homelab Honfiguration

 Inspired by David Stephen's [ansible-nas](https://github.com/davestephens/ansible-nas).

 ## Disclaimer
-I don't recommend you use this playbook, this repository intended to be purely a reference (and probably not even a very good one at that).
+I don't recommend you use this repository, it's intended to be purely a reference (and probably not even a very good one at that).

 The configuration sets up services the way I like them I like them.
 At a